 My thoughts on True&Co:

 Even though I ended up sending all five bras pack, I have to say that I love this service.
 They don’t charge anything to have the bras sent to me to try on (they put a hold on your credit card, but there is no initial charge) and I think they had a great selection to choose from.

 The prices were comparable to what I would pay at the mall and actually much cheaper that I paid at the fancy bra store.
 Having the bras sent directly to you is a really great option for moms of small children, because it totally saves you from the always awkward “Sorry my kid is looking under the dressing room door” apology.
 Also, with free delivery and free return shipping it’s a WIN-WIN for anyone to try out.

 I actually liked the company so much that I reached out to them to see if they could hook my readers up with a discount code, and they did!
-If you use this link you can get $15 off your first $50 purchase.
+If you use this link you can get $15 off your purchase.
 The link has no expiration date, so you can order your own box of free bras whenever you’d like to try them out.
 I do want to point out that I get credit if anyone uses my referral code, but much like any review I’ve done on this blog I NEVER give a company a positive review unless I think they actually deserve it!

 Although I didn’t purchase anything from this shipment, I’m going to place another order so I can try the black bra and exercise bra in different sizes.
 I’m also thinking about trying out some of their loungewear, panties and other sassy accessories.
 For free delivery and free shipping, why not?!
 Not these though because although my body may be a wonderland, it is not a garden.

 Would you try a box of bras at home instead of going to the mall?
 Do you routinely contort into strange positions to make sure you don’t have back-fat?
 Do you have a company, service or product that you wish I’d review?